Cognitics/cdb-productivity-api/README.md

 # cdbmesh

-This is the open-source version of Cognitics' libraries, including mesh generation.
+This is the open-source version of Cognitics' libraries with emerging support for the OGC CDB, including mesh generation of CDB content.

 |Library|Description                              |
 |-------|-----------------------------------------|